Harvard University’s Center for Hellenic Studies has recently awarded a summer internship...

 BUPh-sponsored events began on December 5, 2012 with the performance of Plato’s Apology of Socrates by the Greek Theater of New York.
 This event, in cooperation with the Boston University Core Curriculum, the Department of Classical Studies, and the NEH Distinguished Teaching Professorship attracted a sold-out crowd to the Boston University Conference Auditorium.

-On April 8, 2013 in Tsai Auditorium, the BUPh will once again partner with the Department of Classical Studies and the NEH Distinguished Teaching Professorship to sponsor the third annual concert by the Greek Music Ensemble.
-More information about the concert is available here.
+On April 8, 2013 in Tsai Auditorium, the BUPh once again partnered with the Department of Classical Studies and the NEH Distinguished Teaching Professorship to sponsor the third annual concert by the Greek Music Ensemble.

 If you would like to make a tax-deductible donation to the Boston University Philhellenes (BUPh) Project in order to support the summer study in Greece for our students, please make your check out to “Boston University” and write “Classics, #9300000706″ in the memo line.
 Send the check to BUPh, Department of Classical Studies, Boston University, 745 Commonwealth Ave., Boston, MA, 02215.
 All donations will be gratefully acknowledged.